Quick Answer

 Does Social Security keep up with inflation?

-Social Security includes an annual Cost-of-Living Adjustment (COLA) based on CPI-W. The 2026 COLA was 2.5%.
+Social Security includes an annual Cost-of-Living Adjustment (COLA) based on CPI-W. The 2026 COLA was 2.8% per the SSA 2026 COLA fact sheet (released Oct 24 2025).
 While this helps, CPI-W is based on urban wage earners' spending patterns, not retirees'.
 Healthcare-heavy senior budgets often experience inflation above the COLA adjustment, creating a slow erosion in real purchasing power.

 Should I hold more stocks in retirement to fight inflation?